komyg/rm-shop-v2/tutorial.md

 Inside the `Query` type we added a `shoppingCart` query that will return a `ShoppingCart` object that is stored locally on the Apollo In Memory Cache.

-We also added two mutations: `increaseChosenQuantity` and `decreaseChosenQuantity`, that will change the quantity the user has chosen for an action figure and update the shopping cart.
+We also added two mutations: `increaseChosenQuantity` and `decreaseChosenQuantity`.
+Both will change the quantity the user has chosen for an action figure and update the shopping cart.

 We extended the `Character` type from the Rick and Morty API to add two extra fields: `chosenQuantity` and `unitPrice` that will only exist in our local state.